-Irish company law requires the Directors to prepare financial statements for each financial year giving a true and fair view of the company's assets, liabilities and financial position at the end of the financial year and the profit or loss of the company for the financial year.
-Under that law, the Directors have elected to prepare the financial statements in accordance with International Financial Reporting Standards ("IFRS") adopted by the EU.
+Irish law requires the Directors to prepare financial statements for each financial year.
+Under that law the Directors have prepared the financial statements in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS").

-Under Irish company law, the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the assets, liabilities and Financial Position of the Company and of its profit or loss for that financial year.
-In preparing the financial statements, the Directors are required to:
+Under Irish law the Directors shall not approve the financial statements unless they are satisfied that they give a true and fair view of the Company's assets, liabilities and financial position as at the end of the financial year and of the profit or loss of the company for the financial year.

+In preparing these financial statements, the Directors are required to:

-- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether they have been prepared in accordance with IFRS as adopted by the EU; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.
+- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether the financial statements have been prepared in accordance with IFRS and ensure that they contain the additional information required by the Companies Act 2014; and - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.